netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-ns-operator.md

    Please see [this](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-ingress-controller#configuration) table that lists the mandatory and optional parameters and their default values that you can configure during installation.

  > **NOTE:**
    > Ensure to set the `license.accept` parameter to `yes`, provide the IP address of the NetScaler VPX instance in the `nsIP` parameter and Kubernetes secret created using NetScaler VPX credentials in `adcCredentialSecret` parameter respectively for this exercise.
-If CRDs are already installed, specify crds.install=false.
+If CRDs are already installed, specify `crds.install=false`.
 You can choose other available parameters as well depending upon your use-case.

    After you have updated the values of the required parameters, click **Create**.
 Ensure your NetScaler Ingress Controller is succesfully deployed and initialised.